tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 His writings reveal his reasons for this progression.
 These writings are profound and enlightening, but can be difficult to understand.

 This article focuses on the parallels he saw between the evolution of his art and the progress of culture and life itself.
-Subsequent articles will be about some of hisother ideas - such as liberation and high universal morality - described in his writings.
+Subsequent articles will be about some of the other ideas - such as equilibrium, liberation, and high universal morality - described in his writings.

-### Introducing Piet Mondrian
+### Pieter Cornelis “Piet” Mondriaan

 Image: images/Piet_Mondrian-1909-View_From_the_Dunes_With_Beach_and_Piers-Domburg_MoMA.jpg
 Title and Attribution: View from the Dunes with Beach and Piers, Domburg - By Piet Mondrian, 1909, Public Domain.